kragen/derctuo/markdown/scribal-basic.md

 until `foo` returns, a lock the insertion routine would have to respect.

-If we're going to write subroutines that process arrays of numerical data, we need some way to pass the whole array as an argument.
+If we’re going to write subroutines that process arrays of numerical data, we need some way to pass the whole array as an argument.
 Traditionally in BASIC this is done, inefficiently, by sharing a global array, while in Algol 60 it was done with call-by-name,